Emotions Flashcards

 What is ineffective marketing communications for emotional regulation?

-Emotion regulation (Gross, 2002) – consumers change the interpretation of the stimuli and change their emotional reactions and behaviour.
+Emotion regulation (Gross, 2002) – Consumers change the interpretation of the stimuli and change their emotional reactions and behaviour.

 What are examples of emotion regulation strategies?

-- One turns attention toward or away from something in order to influence one’s
+- One turns attention toward or away from something in order to influence one’s emotions.

-emotions. - One re-evaluates either the situation one is in or one’s capacity to manage the
+- One re-evaluates either the situation one is in or one’s capacity to manage the situation so as to alter one’s emotions.

-situation so as to alter one’s emotions. - One approaches or avoids certain people or situations on the basis of their likely
+- One approaches or avoids certain people or situations on the basis of their likely emotional impact.

-What are the limitations of MGDB?
+What is the MGDB?